fedeSanchezRuiz/cosmos/README.md

 ## Installation 💆🏻‍♂️

-Visit the link and run in yout terminal (json-server --watch src/json/db.json)
+Visit the link and run in your terminal (json-server --watch src/json/db.json)

 ## Contact ☎️